quicwg/ops-drafts/draft-ietf-quic-manageability.md

 In the nominal case, the QUIC handshake can be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, as shown in {{fig-handshake}}.

+Packets in the handshake belong to three separate cryptographic and transport contexts ("Initial", which contains observable payload, and "Handshake" and "1-RTT", which do not).
+QUIC packets in separate contexts during the handshake are generally coalesced (see {{coalesced}}) in order to reduce the number of UDP datagrams sent during the handshake.

 As shown here, the client can send 0-RTT data as soon as it has sent its Client Hello, and the server can send 1-RTT data as soon as it has sent its Server Hello.

 ~~~~~
 Client                                    Server